Foster care: Abuse and negligence

 Although the majority of children in the foster care system are not abused or neglected, children in foster care do experience higher rates of child abuse, emotional deprivation, and physical neglect than those not in care.
 In one study in the United Kingdom, "foster children were 7–8 times, and children in residential care 6 times more likely to be assessed by a pediatrician for abuse than a child in the general population".
 A study of foster children in Oregon and Washington State in the US found that nearly one-third reported being abused by a foster parent or another adult in a foster home.

-Although caregivers are put through a through and intense screening before being allowed to take in any children, the foster care system often lacks any safeguards to reevaluate families once they have taken in children.
-The death of a child in foster care may not be investigated as throughly in order to not further displace other children in the same foster home.
+Although caregivers are put through a thorough and intense screening before being allowed to take in any children, the foster care system often lacks any safeguards to reevaluate families once they have taken in children.
+The death of a child in foster care may not be investigated as thoroughly in order to not further displace other children in the same foster home.
 Organizations such as Child Abuse Prevention Services, located in Long Island, New York, suggest regular home visits and monitoring to ensure early intervention in the case of any avoidable issues or clearly unsafe conditions.

-In a 2023 study, 66% of the 143 youth currently in foster care who had reached out for help were victims of sexual abuse by a foster family member.
+In a 2023 study, 66% of the 143 youth currently in foster care who had reached out for help to the "National Sexual Assault Online Hotline" were victims of sexual abuse by a foster family member.
 These youth may encounter different barriers than their peers not in foster care such as concerns for safety, a lack of trust in the foster care system, previous negative reception to disclosure of sexual abuse, or not wanting to move placements.

 The race, sex, age, and sibling status all significantly influence potential instability of a placement.
 Non-white children, males, older children, and those who are only children were the most at risk of an unsafe or unstable foster care placement.
 In general, older children in foster care are more likely to experience behavioral and mental health issues, which have been correlated with less likely success of adoption and fostering.